This post may contain eBay affiliate links. Please read our disclosure policy.

 Juan Soto’s rookie cards are a top-rated investment and are a solid option for long-term investors looking for huge profits.
-Soto is only 22 years of age and already is considered one of the best players in the league and has a World Series ring.
+Soto is only 22 years old, already considered one of the best players in the league, and has a World Series ring.

 There’s no better place to start than with Soto’s 2016 Bowman Chrome RC.
 It’s his first-ever rookie card, identified by the Bowman 1st logo on the top left corner.
-You’ll find an image of Soto standing tall as the focal point of the card, along with a prominent signature at the bottom.
+You’ll find an image of Soto standing tall as the card’s focal point and a prominent signature at the bottom.

-The reverse is packed with info, including scouting notes about his dangerous left-handed swing.
-Despite being the oldest card on the list, it still comes with a number of expensive colored parallels.
+The reverse is packed with information, including scouting notes about his dangerous left-handed swing.
+Despite being the oldest card on the list, it still comes with several expensive colored parallels.

 2016 Chrome Prospect Auto Parallels: Refractor (/499), Purple Refractor (/250), Blue Refractor (/150), Green Refractor (/99), Gold Refractor (/50), Orange Refractor (/25), Orange Shimmer (/10), Red Shimmer (/10), Red Refractor (/5), SuperFractor (1/1), Printing Plates (1/1)

 Soto’s 2018 Topps Update is up next.
-The card features a large action shot of the player, ready to swing, while there’s an RC logo on the top left-hand side.
-The reverse is packed with lots of stats and extra info, along with his minor league batting record.
+The card features a large action shot of the player, ready to swing, while an RC logo is on the top left-hand side.
+The reverse includes many stats, extra info, and his minor-league batting record.

 2018 Topps Update Parallels: Rainbow Foil, Gold (/2018), Vintage Stock (/99), Independence Day (/76), Black (/67), Mother’s Day Hot Pink (/50), Father’s Day Powder Blue (/50), Memorial Day Camo (/25), Platinum (1/1), Printing Plates (1/1)

-The back has a list of his minor league batting records, as well as info about his debut at 19 years of age.
+The back has a list of his minor league batting records and info about his debut at 19 years of age.
 A red ink version also exists, although it’s limited to just 69 copies.

 2018 Topps Heritage Parallels: Special Edition Red Ink (/69)

-There seem to be one hundred and one Bowman Chrome Soto rookie cards and all are great-looking investments.
+There seem to be one hundred and one Bowman Chrome Soto rookie cards; all are great-looking investments.
 The 2018 Soto Bowman Draft Chrome RC is no different.

 2017 Bowman Paper Parallels: Silver (/499), Purple (/250), Blue (/150), Green (/99), Gold (/50), Orange (/25), Red (/5), Black (1/1), Printing Plates (1/1)